 Not quite as smooth, but it still works.
 How about a more modern phrase:

 May you be free from suffering and the causes of suffering.

 May you be free from dukkha and the causes of dukkha.

 May you be free from bummers and the causes of bummers.

 Yep, that's what we are after.

-Well, maybe "bummer" is too flippant for such a serious subject.
-I seriously doubt it will make it into the acidemic world and I'm certain I won't be seeing any translations by Bhikkhu Bodhi or Thanissaro Bhikkhu using "bummer" rather than "suffering" or "stress".
-But maybe just thinking about dukkha from a hippy slang perspective will help you more deeply understand what the Buddha was teaching.
+Maybe bummer is too flippant for such a serious subject.
+It's doubtful it will make it into the academic world and we're highly unlikely to find translations using bummer rather than suffering or stress.
+But maybe thinking about dukkha from a hippy slang perspective will help you understand more deeply what exactly the Buddha was teaching.